 The watch manufacture now joined the highly exclusive circle of watch brands which develop and manufacture their own tourbillon calibre in-house.
 The tourbillon of the new ATC11 watch movement features distinctive pallets in 18 carat white gold as well as the exclusive design of the balance and seconds pinion on the same arbor.
 The tourbillon was put on display in an exclusive “coffret” on a world tour in November.

-With the hand-engraved One Week Skeleton, Armin Strom made its founder’s dream come true: creation of a skeleton watch produced entirely in the firm’s own manufacturing facility.
+With the Skeleton Pure, the manufacture Armin Strom made the dream of Mr. Armin Strom come true: creation of a skeleton watch produced entirely in the firm’s own manufacturing facility.

 The Skeleton Pure uses new treatments and technology to bring a fresh and modern look to the highest level of Swiss watch design and craftsmanship.
 This timepiece illustrates the perfection that can be achieved through machine processing and the way 3D-PVD coating can enhance dimension and bring definition to the engineering.